 Frequently Asked Questions Concerning Hot Water Boilers and Hydronic Systems

-No, the boiler rating is dependent on the AFUE testing procedures which include but not limited to proper flow and 120F inlet water temperature and 140F outlet water temperature.
-As the water temperature exiting the boiler is higher than 140F the vent temperature increases, and the efficiency goes down.
-The higher the water temperature the lower the efficiency.
+No, the boiler rating is dependent on the AFUE testing procedures, which include, but are not limited to, proper flow, 120F inlet water temperature, and 140F outlet water temperature.
+As the water temperature exiting the boiler is higher than 140F, the vent temperature increases, and the efficiency decreases.
+The higher the water temperature, the lower the efficiency.
 On the higher efficiency products with an AFUE rating of 95%, again tested at 120F inlet and 140F outlet water temperatures, operating at 180F outlet water temperature will be around 86% to 87% efficient.
-The higher the efficiency and lower water volume the more the efficiency changes as water temperature increases.
-For instance, a cast iron boiler will have much less efficiency decrease with water temperature increase.
+The higher the efficiency and the lower the water volume, the greater the change in efficiency as water temperature increases.
+For instance, a cast-iron boiler will experience significantly less efficiency decrease with an increase in water temperature.

 Does proper sizing of the boiler really save more money?

-When equipment is over sized it causes the product to short cycle which affects the efficiency and stand by losses.
-It also affects the life of all the mechanicals as they cycle on and off too often.
-When a motor or control starts it gets an in-rush of power which can start breaking down solid state parts.
-For more information on proper sizing see the Heat Loss index on the left.
+When equipment is oversized, it causes the product to short-cycle, which affects the efficiency and standby losses.
+It also affects the lives of all the mechanicals as they cycle on and off too often.
+When a motor or control starts, it receives an inrush of power, which can cause solid-state components to fail.
+For more information on proper sizing, see the Heat Loss index on the left.

-Measuring the radiation is almost a guarantee the boiler will be grossly oversized.
+Measuring the radiation is almost a guarantee that the boiler will be grossly oversized.
 Here is an example.
-A home has 157,231 btu's of radiation.
-This is possibly a mix of cast iron radiators, copper tube baseboard and radiant floor heat.
+A home has 157,231 BTUs of radiation.
+This is likely a combination of cast-iron radiators, copper tube baseboard, and radiant floor heat.
 The heat loss is 68,783.
 If you install a boiler according to the radiation, the boiler would be more than twice the size it needs to be.
-When you install the boiler according to the heat loss and choose a 70,000 btu boiler.
-The fuel consumption would go down and of course the comfort level would increase dramatically.
+When you install the boiler according to the heat loss, and choose a 70,000 BTU boiler.
+The fuel consumption would decrease, and, of course, the comfort level would increase dramatically.

-I was told size to the amount of radiation because you have to have enough boiler to heat the radiation or the house will be cold
+I was told the size of the amount of radiation because you have to have enough boiler to heat the radiation, or the house will be cold

 No, let's assume you installed new windows, weather-stripped the home, and added insulation in the attic.
-Isn't this going to change the heat loss of the home?
-Of course it is or why waste your money.
-This says use a smaller boiler.
+Won't this change the home's heat loss?
+Of course it is, or why waste your money?
+This suggests using a smaller boiler.
 But what about the radiation?
 Are you going to remove some of the radiation?
-Of course, not, you will reduce the flow and /or water temperature.
-If the amount of radiation is 30,000 btu's and now that zone is 20,000 btu's.
-You change the flow from 3 gpm to 2 gpm.
-Dependent on radiation type you may also reduce the water temperature.
+Of course, you will reduce the flow and/or water temperature.
+If the amount of radiation is 30,000 btu's, and now that zone is 20,000 btu's.
+You change the flow from 3 gallons per minute (gpm) to 2 gallons per minute (gpm).
+Depending on the type of radiation, you may also need to reduce the water temperature.
 This is how you maximize your fuel savings.

 Can the boiler piping affect the operating cost of the boiler?

 Yes, it can.
-This is called near boiler piping.
-There are variables which can affect the operation of the boiler.
-If a cast iron boiler is installed and boiler bypass is required but not installed the boiler could run excessively.
-We must be concerned with cast iron and steel boiler protection against flue gas condensation, high efficiency boilers can operate well below condensing temperatures.
+This is called near-boiler piping.
+Several variables can affect the operation of the boiler.
+If a cast iron boiler is installed and boiler bypass is required but not installed, the boiler could run excessively.
+We must be concerned with protecting cast iron and steel boilers against flue gas condensation. high efficiency boilers can operate well below condensing temperatures.
 See boiler protection

 Is there a big difference between cast iron boiler manufacturers?

 There can be differences between the casting design.
-Most cast iron boilers are pin type boilers but some manufacturers use three pass cast iron boilers.
-The three pass boilers are more efficient as the flue gasses are in the boiler longer.
-Some cast iron boilers may have internal baffles which make them a bit more efficient due to controlling the path the water flows.
-There are a lot of European boilers being sold today and the American boilers are just as efficient.
+Most cast iron boilers are of the pin-type design; however, some manufacturers also produce three-pass cast iron boilers.
+The three-pass boilers are more efficient because the flue gases remain in the boiler for a longer period of time.
+Some cast iron boilers may have internal baffles, which make them slightly more efficient by controlling the path water flows.
+Many European boilers are being sold today, and American boilers are just as efficient.
 Just compare apples to apples.
-If it is a three pass European boiler you cannot compare it to a pin type American made boiler.
-Three pass boilers made abroad and in the USA are tenths of a point apart.
+If it is a three-pass European boiler, it cannot be compared to a pin-type American-made boiler.
+Three-pass boilers made abroad and in the USA are tenths of a point apart.
 For instance, the Burnham MPO oil boiler has a higher AFUE rating than almost all other cast iron boilers on the market.
-They also have built in boiler protection against flue gas condensation.
+They also have built-in boiler protection against flue gas condensation.

 Compare efficiencies and warranties to see what manufacturers offer.